 These codes greatly help to reduce the moral distress of the nurses and support them in their practice.

-Next, you’ll get to know the 7 ethical principles in nursing and meanings behind them.
+Next, you’ll get to know the 7 ethical principles in nursing and the meanings behind them.

 7 ethical principles in nursing